Tax the Rich, Say Mamdani, Sanders, and NYC Inauguration Crowd

 By Jessica Corbett

-The chants broke out at City Hall in New York on Thursday as US Sen. Bernie Sanders (I-Vt.) addressed the crowd before swearing in Mayor Zohran Mamdani, a democratic socialist who campaigned on a platform that prioritized NYC’s working class.
+The chants broke out at City Hall in New York on Thursday as US Sen. (I-Vt.) addressed the crowd before swearing in Mayor , a democratic socialist who campaigned on a platform that prioritized NYC’s .

 “Demanding that the wealthy and large corporations start paying their fair share of taxes is not radical.
-It is exactly the right thing to do,” declared Sanders—who endorsed Mamdani even before his June primary victory over former Democratic New York Gov. Andrew Cuomo and “the billionaire-backed status quo.”
+It is exactly the right thing to do,” declared Sanders—who Mamdani even before his June primary over former Democratic New York Gov. and “the billionaire-backed status quo.”

 The 34-year-old mayor on Thursday described Brooklyn-born Sanders—50 years his senior—as “the man whose leadership I seek most to emulate, who I am so grateful to be sworn in by today.”